Skip to Main Content

 What services does a costume designer provide?

-The costume designer creates the visual identity for each character through clothing, working from script analysis through final wrap.
-This includes research, sketching designs, sourcing or creating costumes, overseeing fittings, and supervising the costume department on set.
+The costume designer creates each character's look through clothing, working from script analysis through final wrap.
+The job covers research, sketching designs, sourcing or making costumes, overseeing fittings, and running the costume department on set.

 Can you handle period productions?